Project Plan vs Project Management Plan

 Learning how to create a plan is not very difficult.
 There are some project scheduling steps that need to be followed while creating a complete plan.

 Project Management Plan

-Risk management plans, quality management plans, procurement management plans, transportation management plans etc. are the components of the project management plans.
+Project risk management plan, quality management plan, procurement management plan, transportation management plans, etc. are the components of the project management plans.

 As it is seen from the above questions, this document deals with the “how” part of the project.
-Therefore it includes many subsidiary plans to guide the project team to accomplish the project.
-It desc
+Therefore it includes a number of relevant plans to guide the team to accomplish the goals.

 As we mentioned above, they are different plans used for different purposes.
 Below are some of the key differences between them.

 - Project Management Plans answer the question “how” while project plans answer the question “what” and “why”.

 - The project plan details the processes required to perform the project.
 Therefore its detail level is low and it deals with high-level planning.
 On the other hand, the project management plan details the processes required to manage the project.
 So that its detail level is higher.

 - The project plans are visionary documents that focus on the objective of the project.
 They provide the project manager the vision related to the project stages and steps.
 On the other hand, the project management plan is an execution document that focuses on the techniques required to achieve the project.